catcombo/django-speedinfo/README.rst

 To define your own condition class, you must inherit from the base class ``speedinfo.conditions.base.Condition`` and implement all abstract methods.
 See ``ExcludeURLCondition`` source code for implementation example.
+Then add full path to your class to ``SPEEDINFO_PROFILING_CONDITIONS`` list as shown above.
+Conditions in mentioned list are executed in a top-down order.
+The first condition returning ``False`` interrupts the further check.

 Notice